 Do I have to pay inheritance tax on my parents’ house?

-In most cases, the biggest financial asset in an estate will be the family home, but thanks to new rules introduced in 2017, you could have less or even no IHT to pay when inheriting your parent’s house.
+In most cases, the biggest financial asset in an estate will be the family home.
+Through a combination of rising house prices and the freezing of the inheritance tax-free allowance more and more estates are being forced to pay inheritance tax.
+However, thanks to rules introduced in 2017, it is now possible that you can pay less IHT, or even no IHT, when inheriting your parent’s house.

 How does inheritance tax work?

 An estate is made up of a person’s possessions.
-This includes physical assets, such as property and furniture, and their financial affairs including any investments, savings, and pensions.
-The value is worked out based on what all of the remaining assets are worth, minus any debts such as loans or mortgages.
+This includes physical assets, such as property, furniture, investments, and savings.
+Following an announcement during the 2024 Autumn Budget, from April 2027, unused pension funds and death benefits will also be included within a person's estate for inheritance tax purposes.
+The value is worked out based on what the total assets are worth, minus any debts such as loans or mortgages.

-IHT is charged on anything above the value of what is known as the nil-rate band, which for the 2024/25 tax year is set at £325,000.
-The IHT rate for anything above this threshold is usually 40%, but can be reduced to 36% if 10% or more of the estate is left to charity.
+IHT is charged on any amount above the value of what is known as the nil-rate band, which for the 2024/25 tax year is set at £325,000.
+The IHT rate for anything above this threshold is usually 40%, but can be reduced to 36% if 10% or more of the estate is left to charity or a political party.

 Free Inheritance Tax Check

-Our partner Vouchedfor will help you get a free IHT review from a local tax expert
+Our partner Unbiased will help you get a free IHT review from a local tax expert

 • Find out your exact Inheritance Tax liability